By Soji James, CPT, CSCS

 Physical hunger comes along gradually and may include symptoms such as a headache, lightheadedness, or actual stomach pains.
 Emotional hunger usually comes along suddenly and we crave specific things.

-This emotional eating and the intense craving for specific foods is usually triggered by a specific experience.
+This emotional eating and the intense food cravings for your favorite meals are usually triggered by a specific experience.
+Think about life’s purpose.
+For most of us, it includes happiness, which we sometimes replace with food.
 The next time that you find yourself in this situation, I want you to stop and ask yourself these three questions:

-Once we identify the trigger, we can begin to break the pattern and establish new behaviors in its place.
+Once we identify the trigger for emotional eating, we can begin to break the pattern and establish new behaviors in its place.
 Each time you make a new choice, you reinforce new pathways and make these “muscles” stronger.
 Remember, small changes and actions lead to massive results over time, but before you can begin to build consistency here, you need to understand the psychology behind your actions.